katewiltshire/twitter-mood/readme.md

 ## Projects

-### Loveisland
+### #Loveisland

 Who is going to win love island?
+Who cares?
+I do.
 This tracks #loveisland tweets over the last 24 hours.
 Breaks them into tweets about each couple, and orders them by sentiment to predict who will win.

 ### Mood